-Our beautiful gems are made from a Non-Toxic PVC based medium called Polymer Clay.
-We mold it, colour mix it and sometimes add things like foil or glitter we then shape it by hand into our pretty gems, they are cured and finished with the most care.
+Our beautiful gems are made from a Non-Toxic PVC based medium called Polymer Clay and Epoxy Resin.
+We mold it or cast it, colour mix it and sometimes add things like foil or glitter we then finish it by hand into our pretty gems.

 CARING FOR YOUR NEW GEMS!

 The best way to keep your gems healthy and happy is to store them in a dry cool spot, for earrings we suggest storing them on a Bon Maxie Earring Holder to avoid them being knocked around and easily broken or lost.

 Polymer Clay is a porous material and can scuff easily especially the light colours - we suggest not wearing your gems with dark unwashed clothing and using a damp cloth to wipe in-between wears, if you find there are marks that don't come off you can use a small amount of rubbing alcohol on a cotton pad and wipe sparingly to remove the mark - however do not do this on beads or earrings which have metallic leaf or hand painted detailing as alcohol will affect the varnish which protects the leaf and may even remove it.

 Avoid showering or swimming while wearing your jewellery, keep them away from perfumes or harsh chemicals to preserve the vibrant colours!
 Over time polymer clay that is well worn and loved will get a natural patina and what we like to refer to as a lived in feel.

 All of the above also applies to our hand painted earrings, although they have a layer of non-toxic varnish they are still very susceptible to damage or colour fading.
 Try to avoid touching or rubbing the painted areas too much, Although it is protected it will still over time and heavy wear eventually fade.